This article is excerpted from Breakthroughs magazine.

 “We have a workforce here,” she added, “we’re just not tapping into it.”

 Lewis is on a mission to change that.
 She has led efforts to open CBET’s doors to Capital Region residents who might not have viewed a private college with a rigorous curriculum as accessible.
-An articulation agreement with Hudson Valley Community College signed in May 2023 will facilitate enrollment at ACPHS programs leading to a degree in biomanufacturing for students who may not have known about the industry before.
+An articulation agreement with Hudson Valley Community College signed in May 2023 will facilitate enrollment at ACPHS programs leading to a degree in biotechnology for students who may not have known about the industry before.
 And in June, CBET hosted students participating in what is known as the NIIMBL eXperience – a program from the Delaware-based National Institute for Innovation in Manufacturing Biopharmaceuticals that provides underrepresented minority students completing their first or second year of college a glimpse into the biopharmaceutical field.

 CBET was one of only three institutions chosen to host the NIIMBL eXperience in the organization’s first year offering the program regionally.
 For a week in early June 2023, 18 students from public and private schools across the country visited nine academic institutions and industry sites engaged in biopharma research and development.
 By all accounts, the week was a success, and NIIMBL has asked CBET to reapply to host the program again in 2024.